AmadeusITGroup/Redis-Operator/README.md

 In order to configure properly the different redis-servers and setup the redis cluster, we introduce the `Redis-Operator`.

-The `redis-operator` is watching a new kink of Custom-Resource `RedisCluster` that stores the redis-cluster configuration: number of masters, and the replication factor (number of slaves by master) and the pod template.
+The `redis-operator` is watching a new kind of Custom-Resource `RedisCluster` that stores the redis-cluster configuration: number of masters, and the replication factor (number of slaves by master) and the pod template.
 Then the `redis-operator` tries to apply this configuration to the set of redis-server processes.
 If the number of redis-servers doesn't correspond to the provided configuration, the manager scales the redis-node pods to obtain the proper number of redis-nodes.

 Then reconciliation is constantly done between the state of the cluster and the configuration stored in the `RedisCluster` CR.